nizamiza/noc-pb-deno-fresh-workshop/README.md

 ## Editor Recommendations

 Deno has a great ecosystem of extensions for popular editors.
 You can learn more about them in the [official documentation](https://docs.deno.com/runtime/manual/getting_started/setup_your_environment#using-an-editoride).

+## Deployment

+You can deploy the app to Deno Deploy using the following command.
+Follow the instructions on [Fresh's official documentation](https://fresh.deno.dev/docs/getting-started/deploy-to-production) to learn more about the process.

+To host a PocketBase instance, you can use [PocketHost](https://pockethost.io) service.
+Once you create an instance, make sure to add its URL to [environmental variables on Deno Deploy](https://docs.deno.com/deploy/manual/environment-variables).

 ## License